tclvisais a standard Tcl extension providing a binding

 principle and make things as simple as possible.
 This is why

-commands do not explicitly return error code to the
+tclvisacommands do not explicitly return error code to the

 calling script.
 Instead they return either actual result of operation

-(say, instance of the new channel created by visa::open
+(say, instance of the new channel created by visa::open command) or nothing, when

-operation has no any meaningful result (e.g. visa::set-attribute
+operation has no any meaningful result (e.g. visa::set-attribute).

 When underlying VISA API function returns error, and

-cannot handle this error itself, it throws an
+tclvisacannot handle this error itself, it throws an

-exception which can be handled by catch
+exception which can be handled by catch command in the

 calling script.
 This is a standard and expected behaviour for Tcl

 command.
-For example, standard open
+For example, standard open command throws

 exception when it cannot open a file.
 Exception handler receives a